TrustTheVote-Project/VoteTrackerPlus/docs/voter-check-overview.md

-# More Details on the VoteTracker+ Voter Receipt
+# More Details on the VoteTracker+ Voter Anonymized Ballot Check

 ## 1) Terminology